andersmurphy/andersmurphy-blog/resources/posts/2024-09-26-how-to-max-throughput-when-pulling-data-from-a-third-party-service.md

 ## Unordered

-Unordered concurrency can help minimizing latency by dealing with results as soon as they became available.
+Unordered concurrency can help minimize latency by dealing with results as soon as they became available.
 It also helps you maximise data transformation/write throughput by saturating those resources.

 ## Bottlenecks